NascHQ/termtools/README.md

 }
 ```

-While the default theme will have a _PS1_ like the first image in this documentation, the basic theme will look like this:
+While the default theme will have a _PS1_ like the second image in this documentation, the basic theme will look like this:

 ![Termtools basic theme](media/termtools-theme-basic.jpg)